-All transactions entered into with related parties as defined under the Companies Act, 2013 and Regulation 23 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 during the financial year 2022-23 were in the ordinary course of business and on arm's length pricing basis.
-Since there are no transactions which are material in nature, the Form AOC-2 is not being annexed.
+All transactions entered into with related parties as defined under the Companies Act, 2013 and Regulation 23 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 during the financial year 2023-24 were in the ordinary course of business and on an arm's length pricing basis.
+Since there are no transactions which are material in nature, Form AOC-2 is not being annexed.
+The details of transactions entered with related parties are disclosed in the relevant notes to the financial statements.

+Further, the Company has formulated a policy on related party transactions for identification and monitoring of such transactions.
 The policy on related party transactions, as approved by the Board of Directors of the company, is available on the company's website www.elgirubber.com.